 I believe that teachers are our District’s greatest asset.
 The role public school teachers play in society is critically important – it is one of society’s most important jobs.
 What could be more important than the education of our children?
 Teachers need to be understood and supported by parents, staff, administrators and District leadership to succeed in the goal of providing an excellent education for our children.
 Education is a collaborative effort.
 Providing teachers with sufficient technology, professional development and the flexibility to innovate are all essential to ensuring the best education possible for our children.

 I believe that teachers go into their profession because they know the value of what they do and they enjoy helping kids.
 I have found this to be the case with both my parents as well as the teachers that my own children have had.
 My children have benefited from amazing teachers in this district.
-Between my five children, they have had more than sixty CVUSD teachers.
+Between my five children, they have had more than seventy CVUSD teachers.

 I have volunteered in many classrooms.
 I have seen excellent classroom management styles, experienced the concern teachers show to individual students, witnessed teachers giving of their personal time during lunch and after school to ensure students were supported, and seen their professionalism while teaching.
-We really have some of the most amazing, caring, and dedicated teachers there are.
+We have some of the most amazing, caring, and dedicated teachers there are.

 Members of the school board need to understand teachers in order to be effective.
 The school board represents the community and provides a check and balance to the administration – but the board also makes a lot of decisions that affect teachers as well as the day-to-day happenings in their classrooms.